Rule 5160-59-03.2 | OhioRISE: care coordination.

 (L) Care coordination activities described in paragraph (C) of this rule may be provided via telehealth in accordance with rule 5160-1-18 of the Administrative Code.

-(M) For the first ninety days from the effective date of this rule, the established timeframes for CME activities in paragraph (B) of this rule and care coordination activities in paragraph (C) of this rule will not be enforced.
+(M) When a youth's OhioRISE eligibility is added for a month that has already passed, the established timeframes for CME activities in paragraph (B) of this rule and care coordination activities in paragraph (C) of this rule will be based on the date the CME receives the referral for care coordination of the youth from the OhioRISE plan.